 Basic Elements of a Franchise Agreement

-As with any well-written contract, the franchise agreement needs to deal with some basic elements including, but not limited to:
+The franchise agreement needs to deal with some basic elements including, but not limited to:

-- Duration of the franchise agreement.
-This involves the length of the relationship, the franchisee’s successor rights to enter into new agreements, and the requirement to upgrade the franchisee’s location.
+- Duration of the franchise agreement: This involves the length of the relationship, the franchisee’s successor rights to enter into new agreements, and the requirement to upgrade the franchisee’s location.

-- Initial and continuing fees.
-Franchisees generally pay an initial and continuing fee to the franchisor for entering into the system and remaining a franchisee.
+- Initial and continuing fees: Franchisees generally pay an initial and continuing fee to the franchisor for entering into the system and remaining a franchisee.
 Agreements also typically include a number of side fees.
 Most franchise systems provide for a payment to an advertising or brand fund that is used by the franchisor to market the brand to the public and for other contractually defined purposes.

-- Initial and ongoing training and support.
-Franchisors generally provide a host of pre-opening and continuing support, including training, field, and headquarters support, supply chain, and quality control.
+- Initial and ongoing training and support: Franchisors generally provide a host of pre-opening and continuing support, including training, field, and headquarters support, supply chain, and quality control.

-- Advertising.
-The franchisor will reveal its advertising commitment and what fees franchisees are required to pay toward those costs.
+- Advertising: The franchisor will reveal its advertising commitment and what fees franchisees are required to pay toward those costs.

-- Insurance requirements.
-Franchise agreements will define the minimum insurance a franchisee is required to have prior to opening and during the term of the agreement.
+- Insurance requirements: Franchise agreements will define the minimum insurance a franchisee is required to have prior to opening and during the term of the agreement.

-- Record-keeping and the right to audit the franchisee’s records.
-The franchisor defines the records that it needs its franchisees to maintain, the software franchisees are allowed to use, and its rights to access and audit that information.
+- Record-keeping and the right to audit the franchisee’s records: The franchisor defines the records that it needs its franchisees to maintain, the software franchisees are allowed to use, and its rights to access and audit that information.

-- All the rest.
-Some may call it boilerplate, but in well-developed agreements, it is not.
-Among the myriad of issues contained in the franchise and other agreements are the franchisee's successor rights, default, termination, indemnification, dispute resolution, resale rights, transfer rights, rights of first refusal, sources of supply, local advertising requirements, governing law, general releases, personal guarantees, and roll-up provisions.
+- All the rest: Some may call it boilerplate, but in well-developed agreements, it is not.
+Among the myriad issues contained in the franchise and other agreements are the franchisee's successor rights, default, termination, indemnification, dispute resolution, resale rights, transfer rights, rights of first refusal, sources of supply, local advertising requirements, governing law, general releases, personal guarantees, and roll-up provisions.